-- provide a safe, functional and visually attractive environment; - minimize impacts on abutting uses; - encourage proposed development to relate compatibly of the scale, character and siting of abutting development; - encourage development on intensification sites that are adjacent to mature neighbourhoods to be sympathetic to neighbourhood character; - provide for pedestrian security, convenience and amenity with special considerations for people with disabilities, including facilities designed to have regard for accessibility; - enhance accessibility to community facilities and services such as transit; - provide a high standard of landscape amenity and buffering of service areas while retaining natural features wherever possible; - provide for control of stormwater; - incorporate sustainable design elements such as trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers, and bicycle parking facilities on any adjoining municipal road; and - protect the heritage attributes of any cultural heritage resource on or adjacent to the development property. - b) The entire City is designated by this Plan as a site plan control area.
+- provide a safe, functional environment; - minimize impacts on abutting uses; - encourage proposed development to relate compatibly of the scale, and siting of abutting development; - provide for pedestrian security, convenience and amenity with special considerations for people with disabilities, including facilities designed to have regard for accessibility; - enhance accessibility to community facilities and services such as transit; - provide a high standard of landscape amenity and buffering of service areas while retaining natural features wherever possible; - provide for control of stormwater; and - incorporate sustainable design elements such as trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers, and bicycle parking facilities on any adjoining municipal road.

+- b) The entire City is designated by this Plan as a site plan control area.
 Council may adopt by-laws to define the City in its entirety or any portion of the City as a site plan control area. - Within the site plan control area, Council may define all development with the exclusion of low density residential development and farm-related development as subject to site plan control procedures.
-Also exempted would be aspects of licensed aggregate operations that fall under Provincial control Through the Aggregate Resources Act (ARA), the municipality may have input on ARA

-- applications as part of the consultation process.
+Also exempted would be aspects of licensed aggregate operations that fall under Provincial control Through the Aggregate Resources Act (ARA), the municipality may have input on ARA applications as part of the consultation process.
 Exemptions may be achieved by defining these classes of development in the site plan control area by-law rather than defining specific areas. - c) Site plan control area by-laws may require any person proposing development within a site plan control area to submit to the Municipality for approval: - plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works (including landscaping and grades and elevations) to be provided in conjunction with the project; and - drawings showing plan, elevation and cross-section views for each building to be erected, illustrating the massing and conceptual design of the proposed buildings, the relationship of the proposed buildings to adjacent lands, and interior areas to which the public have access; all of which requirements are more specifically set out in the Planning Act.